ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Diagnostics and code-actions can be extended majorly.

-I did not implement this since its mostly repetitive extra work that does not bring any new insights.
+I did not implement this since it's mostly repetitive extra work that does not bring any new insights.
 Also, since all existing features depend on the parse-tree, I want to build a stronger parser first!
 # Acknowledgements